Bow Valley Parkway Scenic Drive: A Local’s Guide

 Johnston Canyon Hike

 One of the most popular attractions in Banff National Park, a visit to Johnston Canyon is highly recommended for those driving the Bow Valley Parkway.
-In fact, it’s not only one of our favorite easy hiking trails in Banff, it’s number one on our list of the best hikes in Banff National Park!
+In fact, it’s not only one of our favourite easy hiking trails in Banff, it’s also featured on our on our list of the best hikes in Banff National Park!

-Johnston Canyon is one of the most popular things to do in Banff for a good reason; it’s a short, easy and incredibly scenic hike.
-This fun hike follows the shores of Johnston Creek deep into a tall canyon.
-Along the way, you’ll see many beautiful waterfalls, including the two biggest ones; the Lower Falls and the Upper Falls.
+Johnston Canyon is one of the most popular things to do in Banff for good reason.
+It’s a short, easy, and incredibly scenic hike that follows Johnston Creek into a tall canyon.
+Along the way, you’ll see several waterfalls, including the Lower Falls and the Upper Falls.
 Walk into a small cave and get so close to the Lower Falls that you’ll get soaked from the spray!

 Due to its popularity, the two massive parking lots at Johnston Canyon can get full.
 To increase your chances of seeing this top Banff attraction, be sure to read our full post on the Johnston Canyon hike.

-Johnston Canyon is served by two public transit bus routes.
-Roam routes 8S and 9 both have bus stops at Johnston Canyon.
+Johnston Canyon is currently served by Roam Route 9.
 The Banff Hop-On Hop-Off bus also stops at Johnston Canyon.

 Moose Meadows Hike